Abandoned & Little-Known Airfields:

 along with a single building (hangar?) at the southeast corner of the field.

-was a February 15, 1959 aerial view (from the Maricopa County Flood Control District).
+A 2/15/59 aerial view (from the Maricopa County Flood Control District)

-It depicted the field as having a single unpaved east/west runway.
+depicted South Phoenix Airport as having a single unpaved east/west runway.

 The number of aircraft visible on the field had decreased somewhat compared to the 1949 photo, to only 6.